Mimi Katano

 Urinetown, Youth Theatre Northwest Photo by Trina B. Wright

-Mimi firmly believes in the power of theatre to transform and connect people.
-Originally from Tokyo, Mimi came to the US as a foreign student in 1983 and never left.
-After four decades (gulp!), she now has two degrees, is bilingual, and has acquired skills and life experience in directing, choreography, teaching, performing, and producing, which is far beyond what she imagined for herself when her journey began.
-Mimi is drawn to works that involve strong ensemble and physical expressions, as well as stories that has Asian heritage, especially Japanese-related.
-She looks for collaborative opportunities with like-minded artists to tell stories that need telling in a safe, playful environment.
-Through her 26year tenure at Youth Theatre Northwest, Mimi has and continues to devote her energy in cultivating the next generation of artists and arts patrons.
-Still firmly connected to her native country, Mimi actively looks for opportunities to bridge her two cultures through theatre and is planning to launch a Bicultural production company, Za Trans-Pacific Productions in 2025.
-She is forever grateful to her parents who broke the mold of Japanese parenting and let her go at such a young age and hopes to honor them through her work.
-Above all, Mimi feels her biggest accomplishment is her role of being a wife and a mother to endlessly compassionate, creative, and funny people who fuels her artistic existance.
+I believe in the power of theatre to transform and connect people.
+I'm drawn to work that involves strong ensemble and physical expression, as well as stories from across Asia, especially Japanese.
+I am always looking for collaborative opportunities with like-minded artists to tell stories that need telling, in a safe and playful environment.
+Still firmly connected to my native country, I work to create opportunities to bridge my two cultures through theatre.
+To that end, I'm launching a bicultural production company, Za Trans-Pacific Productions, in 2025.
+I am forever grateful to my parents who broke the mold of Japanese parenting and let me go at such a young age and I hope to honor them through my work.
+Above all, I feel my biggest accomplishment is being a wife and a mother to endlessly compassionate, creative, and funny people who fuels my artistic existence.